ResourceDataInc/Centroid/README.md

 ## Using Centroid

 To use Centroid, you must first install the package for each desired language.
-Refer to the [language-specific readme files] (#language_specific) for installation instructions.
+Refer to the [language-specific documents] (#language_specific) for installation instructions.

 Once a Centroid package is installed, complete the following two items.
-[Examples] (#examples) of both items are available later in this Readme.
+[Examples] (#examples) of both items are available later in this document.

 1. Declare your application's configuration values in JSON.
-1. Create an instance of the Centroid.Config class to use the API.
-Refer to the [language-specific readme files] (#language_specific) for details specific to each language.
+1. Create an instance of the Config class to use the API.
+Refer to the [language-specific documents] (#language_specific) for details specific to each language.

 ## Using Native-language Conventions
 Because Centroid ignores underscores and case, you can use native-language conventions to look up a key.